-Outside of school, I had progressed to using a manual wheelchair, and I requested permission to use my wheelchair in school.
-After three months of arguing that they couldn’t accommodate another wheelchair on top of the few wheelchair users already at the school, they relented; I could use my wheelchair on the school premises, but was refused assistance to push the wheelchair, or access to the disabled toilets.
+Outside of school I had progressed to using a manual wheelchair, and I requested permission to use my wheelchair in school.
+After three months of arguing that they couldn’t accommodate another wheelchair on top of the few wheelchair users already at the school they relented; I could use my wheelchair on the school premises but was refused assistance to push the wheelchair, and access to the disabled toilets.
 They claimed this was because the paperwork that would allow them to assign me a care assistant wasn’t in place, despite having initially claimed that this paperwork was not essential to receive support.
-I had to rely on my peers to push me around school, and I became a job that needed doing, losing friends.
+I had to rely on my peers to push me around school and I became a job that needed doing, losing friends.

-As my final GCSE exams approached, I requested special conditions to accommodate my illness, such as a scribe, and extra time to compensate for the pain I endured when writing quickly.
-The first set of exams had been and gone before the school even dealt with the paperwork, and eventually it was decided that I could have extra time, but not a scribe.
-I was also refused a room apart from all the other students, and this meant that I had to sit in the main hall while the others exams were collected, being called names and having things thrown at me because of my “special treatment”.
+As my final GCSE exams approached I requested special conditions to accommodate my illness, such as a scribe and extra time to compensate for the pain I endured when writing quickly.
+The first set of exams had been and gone before the school even dealt with the paperwork and eventually it was decided that I could have extra time, but not a scribe.
+I was also refused a room apart from all the other students and this meant that I had to sit in the main hall while the others exams were collected, being called names and having things thrown at me because of my “special treatment”.
 The incessant chatter of all the students who had finished their exam was so loud I couldn’t concentrate, rendering the extra time almost entirely pointless.
-By the time I completed my exams, I couldn’t get out of the school fast enough.
+By the time I had completed my exams I couldn’t get out of the school fast enough.

-We were denied access to transport to get to and from school, and since dad was working and mum was sick, we had to rely on local friends to push the wheelchair.
+We were denied access to transport to get to and from school and since dad was working and mum was sick, we had to rely on local friends to push the wheelchair.
 I was told that no one at the school was insured to push a wheelchair off the premises and they refused to help us, while still demanding my attendance.
-One of the teaching assistants noticed my plight, and told the administration team not to be so stupid; eventually she took to pushing my wheelchair off the premises, insured or otherwise.
+One of the teaching assistants noticed my plight and told the administration team not to be so silly; eventually she took to pushing my wheelchair off the premises, insured or otherwise.

 It is perhaps no surprise why leaving school was one of the best things ever to happen to me.